cibaca/udacity-scholarship-challenge/projects/disease-detection-project.md

 ## Results
 ## Discussion
-* DenseNets have several compelling advantages:
+* Reason to use Densenet over Resnet
   * they alleviate the vanishing-gradient problem
   * strengthen feature propagation
   * encourage feature reuse